sanjanagoli/nuggets/IMPLEMENTATION.md

 ### **Persistent Storage**

-Any memory that is allocated in the program -- whether in creating each struct (`map`, `masterGame`, `point`, `participant`) will be freed by the program's termination, resulting in no memory leaks.
+Any memory that is allocated in the program -- whether in creating each struct (`map`, `masterGame`, `point`, `participant`) will be freed when the program terminates, resulting in no memory leaks.

 ### **Security and Privacy Properties**